MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-trial-user-guide.md

 ## Microsoft Defender for Cloud Apps

-Microsoft Defender for Cloud Apps is a cloud access security broker (CASB) that provides visibility and control into an organization's SaaS applications.
+Microsoft Defender for Cloud Apps is a SaaS security solution that provides visibility and control into an organization's SaaS applications.
 There are various ways to deploy Defender for Cloud Apps, including log collection, API connectors, and reverse proxy.
 It allows you to govern risky apps, protect sensitive data, and gain sophisticated analytics to identify and combat cyberthreats across all your Microsoft and non-Microsoft cloud services.
 Specifically for cloud apps across the organization, you can:

 - Discover and gain visibility into risky SaaS apps